 The start of labor

-More serious but less common causes (see table Some Causes and Features of Vaginal Bleeding During Late Pregnancy Some Causes and Features of Vaginal Bleeding During Late Pregnancy ) include the following:
+More serious but less common causes (see table ) include the following:

 In placenta previa, the placenta is attached to the lower rather than the upper part of the uterus.
 When the placenta is lower in the uterus, it may partly or completely block the cervix (the lower part of the uterus), which the fetus must pass through.
 Bleeding may occur without warning, or it may be triggered when a practitioner examines the cervix to determine whether it is dilating or whether labor has started.
-Placenta previa accounts for about 20% of bleeding during late pregnancy and is most common during the 3rd trimester.
-It may occur during early pregnancy, but the placenta usually moves out of the way on its own before delivery.
+Placenta previa accounts for approximately 20% of bleeding during late pregnancy and is most common during the 3rd trimester.
+The placenta may be low-lying earlier in pregnancy, but the placenta usually moves out of the way on its own before the 3rd trimester.

-In vasa previa, the blood vessels that provide blood to the fetus (through the umbilical cord) grow across the cervix, blocking the fetus's passageway.
+Vasa previa is a rare condition in which the blood vessels that provide blood to the fetus (through the umbilical cord) grow across the cervix, blocking the fetus's passageway.
 When labor starts, these small blood vessels may be torn, depriving the fetus of blood.
-Because the fetus has a relatively small amount of blood, loss of even a small amount can be serious, and the fetus may die.
+Because the fetus has a relatively small amount of blood, loss of even a small amount can be serious, or even fatal, for the fetus.

 Rupture of the uterus may occur during labor.
 It almost always occurs in women whose uterus has been damaged and contains scar tissue.
-Such damage may occur during a cesarean delivery or surgery or result from an infection or a severe abdominal injury.
+Such damage may occur during a cesarean delivery or other uterine surgery (such as myomectomy to remove uterine fibroids Fibroids During Pregnancy Fibroids in the uterus, which are relatively common masses, often do not cause symptoms, or they may cause pressure or pain.
+Fibroids during pregnancy may increase risk of the following: Preterm... read more ).

 Bleeding may also result from disorders unrelated to pregnancy.